tusharsingh9820/LinkedIn/README.md

 # LinkedIn
-Data analysis if LinkedIn datasets
+Data analysis of LinkedIn datasets with data visualization and machine learning.